hallzy/rpn-calculator/README.md

 > ===============================================================
 > ```
 >
-> Notice that the setting at the top has moved to `hex`.
+> Notice that the setting at the top has moved to `HEX`.
 Also, all the numbers
 > on the stack have been converted to hexadecmial.
 >
-> Now to change to octal with the `oct` command:
+> Now to change to octal:
 >
 > ```
 > ===============================================================